 Iron-deficiency anemia

 The duration of treatment is about 3-5 months.
-After normalization of the hemoglobin concentration, you should continue taking the drug for several more weeks in order to replenish the iron stores in the body.
+After normalization of hemoglobin concentration, you should continue taking the drug for several more weeks to replenish iron reserves in the body.

 The initial dose of Ferrum Lek ® syrup is 2.5 ml (1/2 measuring spoon) per day.
 The dose is gradually increased to 5 ml (1 scoop) of Ferrum Lek ® syrup per day.